DrayerSivertsen/Operating-System/README.md

 ### Last Assignment
 Embedded Operating System Kernel

-A complete end to end embedded operating system kernel with the following:
+A complete end to end embedded operating system kernel with emulated data structures and OS optimizations in the following categories:

 - 60 system call functions organized into four groups:
     - Group 1 (0-19) is for process management.